contao/docs/docs/dev/framework/caching.md

 ## Caching Fragments

 In Contao, content elements and front end modules can be implemented as so called _fragment controllers_.
-These fragments are then rendered with their defined renderer and merged into the main content.
+These fragments are rendered with their defined renderer and merged into the main content.
 Each fragment returns a response and thus can tell whether it can be cached or not.